wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 first have to write the tests before adding it as a task to the evergreen.yml file.

 Additionally, Evergreen has hidden the private key and private key id for GCP and these are stored within the Evergreen system.
-Due to GCP requiring a json authentication file to authenticate the connection, a temporary file of the json authentication file is required to be subsitituted with the private key and private key id hidden earlier.
+Due to GCP requiring a json authentication file, a template json authentication file is required to be subsitituted with the private key and private key id to create a temporary authentication file.
 Evergreen also has a script to install all the dependencies that GCP requires.